clami66/AF_unmasked/README.md

 **Templates that are remote homologs**

-By default, `AF_unmasked` uses a simple pairwise alignment to map the target sequences to the template coordinates.
-This is not always optimal, and you might want to use an alignment method that is more sensitive.
-One option is to disable this alignment in `prepare_templates.py` by passing the `--noalign` flag:
+By default, `AF_unmasked` lets AlphaFold perform alignments between templates and targets.
+If you want to control the alignment step, you can force this behavior with the `--align` flag:

 ```
 python prepare_templates.py --target examples/H1142/H1142.fasta \
     --template examples/H1142/H1142.pdb \
     --output_dir AF_models/ \
-    --noalign
+    --align
 ```

-then AlphaFold will perform its own template search on the custom templates.
+which will generate `pdb_hits.sto` alignments files in the `msa/` folders.

-If you have monomeric structures for all units in the complex, you can also perform structural alignments instead with `TM-align` or `lDDT_align`:
+If you have monomeric structures for all units in the complex, you can make so that the alignments are structural (with `TM-align` or `lDDT_align`):

 ```
 python prepare_templates.py --target examples/H1142/casp15_predictions/unbound_chain_A.pdb \
     examples/H1142/casp15_predictions/unbound_chain_B.pdb \
     --template examples/H1142/H1142.pdb \
     --output_dir AF_models/ \
+    --align
     --align_tool tmalign # or lddt_align`
 ```